YuriMakaruk/redocly/settings/DeveloperSettings.md

 ## Webhooks

-### Notes
+### Important Notes

-- Webhooks are not yet available for configuration.
+- Future releases are expected to include webhook endpoint configuration, event selection, and delivery logs.
 - Once enabled, webhooks will allow real-time notifications for events such as payments, invoices, and subscription updates.
-- Future releases are expected to include webhook endpoint configuration, event selection, and delivery logs.